shopware/shopware/src/Docs/cart/layer-concept.md

 *Example to get the calculated product*

 ## View cart
-The outer layer is the `\Shopware\CartBridge\View\ViewCart`.
+The outer layer is the `\Shopware\Checkout\CartBridge\View\ViewCart`.
 We introduced this layer to populate the rather abstract representation of the calculated cart with view-relevant data (e.g. images, description, link to a detail page depending on the type of line item), which is not required for the calculation.

 ```php
 $transformer = $this->get('shopware.cart.view.cart_transformer');